 The Maids of Mirth paraded this year on February 7 at 6:30 p.m.

-The theme of the parade was "How Sweet It Is," and it included nine floats designed by the Divine Duo and constructed by Rhonda Odom McCullough.
+The theme of the parade was Oh, What a Knight, and it included nine floats constructed by Rhonda Odom McCullough.
 And check out this group's always distinctive costumes by Andrade's.

 To see the Mask's HD video of the 2015 parade, click here.